-If you answered no to either of these – you’re probably not using the system to a full potential.
+If you answered no to either of these – you’re probably not using the system to its full potential.

 The thing is, a daily to do list can offer so much more than just a reminder of work you need to complete.
 To be the most productive they can be, they need to relate to the long-term goals.
 In other words, create your daily to do list with the overall project in mind – what short-term actions do I need to take in order to accomplish my long-term goal?

 It’s this mindset that keeps us proactive, and one step ahead on our projects.
-If you’re simply thinking about your day to day activities, your failing to see the bigger picture – how today’s activities fall into the weekly, monthly and yearly activities.
+If you’re simply thinking about your day to day activities, your failure to see the bigger picture – how today’s activities fall into the weekly, monthly and yearly activities.

 Although it may seem like your trusted daily to do list has just been given a complex layer – there are a number of methodologies that can help you to structure and organise your tasks – so let’s have a look at them and how I sort my to do list!

 This 1-3-5 rule is a simple one.
 Each week you set out your tasks for the week ahead, making sure you include the following.

 It doesn’t matter what type of tasks they are – regular tasks, urgent tasks that have come up as a result of a team meeting, or they could be tasks that weren’t completed the week before.
 Whatever tasks you add – make sure they follow the rule, and they are both manageable and actionable.
-For example, instead of writing ‘Client X design deliverables,’ write ‘Client X draft design for brand logo.’
+For example, instead of writing ‘Client X design deliverables,’ write ‘Client X draft design for the brand logo.’

 The best thing about using this methodology is that it ensures that you are working on daily activities, but also on deliverables and big projects.